AntoineMoreno/equations/README.md

 Final project at the Wagon's Data Science bootcamp realized with Hanna Chartier and Jocelyn Romero in May 2022.
 The aim of the project was to develop a solution to recognize handwritten math caracters and translate them in LaTeX thanks to Deep Learning.
-It would fasten the way a LaTeX document is written
+It would fasten the way a LaTeX document is written.

 ## Process